Governance Framework

 Directors’ Continuous Development

-Directors’ training is an ongoing process, in order to ensure that their contribution to the Board remains informed and relevant.
+Directors’ training is an ongoing process to ensure that their contribution to the Board remains informed and relevant.
 The Company encourages all Directors to participate in appropriate training programs to develop and refresh their knowledge and skills.
 During the year under review, all members of the Board have provided their records of training to the Company Secretary for record.
-Their trainings included attending seminars, webinars and discussion forums, reading briefings and updated materials on current rules and regulations.
+Their trainings included attending seminars, webinars and discussion forums, reading briefings and updated materials on specific topics including current legislative rules and regulations, directors’ responsibilities, corporate governance and ESG matters, updates on power industry developments, etc.

 Directors’ Securities Transactions

-The Company has adopted a set of Code of Conduct for Securities Transactions by Directors (“Code of Conduct”), the terms of which are not less exacting than the Model Code for Securities Transactions by Directors of Listed Issuers as set out in Appendix C3 (formerly known as Appendix 10) to the Listing Rules.
-Having made specific inquiries to all Directors, all Directors confirmed that they have complied with the Code of Conduct throughout the year 2023.
+The Company has adopted a set of Code of Conduct for Securities Transactions by Directors (“Code of Conduct”), the terms of which are not less exacting than the Model Code for Securities Transactions by Directors of Listed Issuers as set out in Appendix C3 to the Listing Rules.
+Having made specific inquiries to all Directors, all Directors confirmed that they have complied with the Code of Conduct throughout the year 2024.

 Directors’ Insurance